notice

 Visit Our Website: www.concertchoirnect.org

-Concert Choir of Northeastern CT
+Concert Choir of Northeastern Connecticut

 The Concert Choir is proud to have provided fine choral music to the community for the past 48 years.
 In 1959, a group of local singers came together under the leadership of Warren Geissinger.
 The group's first concert, performed on June 5, 1960, at the First Congregational Church of Woodstock, consisted of Bach's Contata No. 192 and Fauré's Requiem.
-We most recently presented Karl Jenkins' the Armed Man: A Mass for Peace on Saturday, April 25, 2009 as the culmination presentation of our 50th anniversary celebration.
+We presented Karl Jenkins' the Armed Man: A Mass for Peace on Saturday, April 25, 2009 as the culmination presentation of our 50th anniversary celebration.

 [Top]